The theater is a spiritual and social x-ray of its time.

 award winners and nominees were members of the Actors

-Studio under the direction of Lee Strasberg.
+Studio or students of Lee Strasberg.

 Method Acting is an excellent way to learn about dramatic acting, however

 I don't believe dramatic acting is a paint-by-numbers activity.
 Dramatic acting is like rapping... talent, the blues, a hero, a mentor, luck and time are essential.